 Our plan is to budget and manage expenditures in research and development such that they are undertaken in a cost-effective manner yet still advance the research and development efforts.
-While we have some control under our Lantibiotic program and the License agreements as to the planning and timing of our research and development and therefore the timing of when expenditures may be incurred for various phases of agreed upon projects, actual expenditures can vary from period to period.
-Subject to available capital, we expect overall research and development expenses to increase as a result of our vaccine product candidate and as our financial resources permit.
+While we have some control under our Lantibiotic program and the License Agreements as to the planning and timing of our research and development and therefore the timing of when expenditures may be incurred for various phases of agreed upon projects, actual expenditures can vary from period to period.
+Subject to available capital, we expect overall research and development expenses to increase as a result of our vaccine product candidate and to remain relatively constant with respect to our lantibiotic program.
 Our research and development projects are currently expected to be taken to the point where they can be licensed or partnered with larger pharmaceutical companies.